patrick-klein/script.library.integration.tool/README.md

 * .strm files aren't automatically marked as watched by Kodi
 * Manually added single movies aren't automatically removed if they become unavailable
+* Kodi sorts episodes according to episode number in file name, not .nfo file.